Learn more about the data that informs AHEAD.

 CD4 Depletion Model

-Reporting of the first CD4 test result after diagnosis of HIV infection is a required data element on the HIV case report form; however, completeness of reporting varies among states and local jurisdictions.
+Before initial treatment, the CD4 cell count can be used to estimate the time from infection to the date of the CD4 test.
+The CD4 model was applied to NHSS data to estimate (1) the distribution of delay from infection to diagnosis and then to (2) produce incidence and prevalence estimates of HIV among adults and adolescents.
+Of note, reporting of the first CD4 test result after diagnosis of HIV infection is a required data element on the HIV case report form; however, completeness of reporting varies among states and local jurisdictions.
 Estimates should be interpreted with caution for EHE areas (including Phase 1 EHE states, EHE jurisdictions, or states that contain EHE jurisdictions) that do not have laws requiring complete reporting of laboratory data or have incomplete reporting.
+Estimates should be interpreted with caution for jurisdictions that do not have laws requiring complete reporting of laboratory data or have incomplete reporting.
+Areas without laws: Idaho and New Jersey.
+Areas with incomplete reporting: Kentucky, Pennsylvania (excluding Philadelphia), Vermont, and Puerto Rico.

 HIV incidence among adults and adolescents were obtained via the following:

-- Among all HIV diagnoses reported by states to the CDC, the date of HIV infection was estimated for each person with a CD4 test by using a CD4 depletion model.
+Among all HIV diagnoses reported by states to the CDC, the date of HIV infection was estimated for each person with a CD4 test by using the CD4 depletion model.

-- The distribution of delay (from HIV infection to diagnosis) was used to estimate the annual number of HIV infections (new infections in a given year), which includes persons with diagnosed infections and persons with undiagnosed infection.
+The distribution of delay (from HIV infection to diagnosis) was used to estimate the annual number of HIV incidences, (new infections in a given year) which includes persons with diagnosed infections and persons with undiagnosed infection.

-- Estimates with an RSE>50 percent are not shown, and are replaced with the phrase “Data N/A due to high relative standard error.”
+Estimates with an RSE>50% are not shown, and are replaced with the phrase “Data N/A due to high relative standard error.”

 For more details, please refer to the following source: